saroad2/statue/docs/tutorials/contexts.md

 - Learn how to edit the [configuration](configuration.md) file via the command line
 - Learn about the [default template](../templates.md#Default Template) and which contexts and commands are available in it
+- Learn about more [advanced abilities](../advanced/advanced_contexts.md) of contexts